flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListSecurityProfiles
-### Lists the Device Defender security profiles you have created.
-You can use filters to list only those security profiles associated with a thing group or only those associated with your account.
+> Lists the Device Defender security profiles you have created.
+You can use filters to list only those security profiles associated with a thing group or only those associated with your account.<br/>

 #### Input Parameters
 * `Action` - _required_